Focus and Scope

 The work of veterans studies can be found in such fields as Rhetoric and Composition, Literature, History, Social and Behavioral Sciences, and Student Affairs (among many others).
 Additionally, it can be seen in and out of formal education: by current members of the military, leaders of nonprofits, artists, activists, and students taking courses in veterans studies.
 Such research and work can take multiple forms.
 It is free to submit to and publish within the journal; we accept multimodal submissions in a variety of formats.
 The Journal of Veterans Studies is a member of the Council of Editors of Learned Journals.

 The journal is published online throughout the year.
-Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publically available.
+Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publicly available.

 Special collections of articles are welcomed and will be published as part of the normal issue, but also within a separate collection page.